EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Method

 \subsection{EDmamba}

-\textbf{Overview Architecture.} Figure~\ref{fig:overview} presents the architecture of \textit{EDmamba}, which addresses the event denoising task by leveraging a dual-branch Mamba-based encoder-decoder structure.
-The input consists of raw events encoded as a spatiotemporal point cloud, which is first transformed into a structured 4D representation.
-This is followed by a Coarse Feature Extraction (CFE) stage, where depthwise convolutions and linear projections are applied to jointly encode geometric and polarity-aware information.
-To enable sequential modeling, the 4D event cloud is projected into three directional sequences—two preserving spatial locality via orthogonal space-filling curves, and one maintaining temporal order through a time scan.
-These sequences are processed in parallel by the Spatial SSM (S-SSM) and Temporal SSM (T-SSM), which respectively capture spatial dependencies and temporal dynamics.
-The outputs are fused and decoded to produce denoised events, with the entire process structured in a U-Net-style encoder-decoder that facilitates information flow across resolutions.
+\textbf{Overview Architecture.} Fig.~\ref{fig:overview} illustrates the architecture of \textbf{EDmamba}, a dual-branch encoder-decoder framework for event denoising.
+Raw events are encoded as a spatiotemporal point cloud and structured into a 4D tensor.
+A Coarse Feature Extraction (CFE) stage applies depthwise convolutions and linear projections to jointly encode geometric and polarity-aware features.
+To address different noise types, EDmamba includes two decoupled branches: the \textbf{Spatial SSM (S-SSM)} targets location-dependent structured noise such as leakage and fixed-pattern effects, while the \textbf{Temporal SSM (T-SSM)} handles temporally uncorrelated background activity modeled as Poisson and thermal noise.
+For directional modeling, the 4D event cloud is flattened into three sequences: two spatial (via space-filling curves) and one temporal (via time scan).
+These are processed through a U-Net-style hierarchy of multi-scale Spatial-Temporal State Space Blocks (STSSBs), which embed S-SSM and T-SSM modules to model spatial and temporal dependencies.
+Fused features are decoded to generate denoised events, with skip connections preserving information across scales.